devshawn/kafka-gitops/README.md

 ## State File

-By default, `kafka-dsf` looks for `state.yaml` in the current directory.
-You can also use `kafka-dsf -f` to pass a file.
+By default, `kafka-gitops` looks for `state.yaml` in the current directory.
+You can also use `kafka-gitops -f` to pass a file.

 An example desired state file: